rubypinkromance/rubypinkromance.com/src/shorts/one-wild-night/3-kara.md

 Abruptly, she recognized the sound.
 It was someone stroking their cock!
 She’d just heard it up close just a few minutes ago as Carlos stood over her face, rubbing himself.
 Oh my god, she realized with a sudden thrill, I caught one of the guys having a midnight wank!
 He must have heard me come in, right?
 But he’s still going, even though he knows he’s not alone!

 She considered the possibilities.
 It could be Coach Jake… but ew, she hoped not.
-He was scruffy and old and she didn’t want to think about him naked.
+He was scruffy and old, and she didn’t want to think about him naked.
 Plus, she figured he’d have more self-control.
 No, it had to be one of the two younger guys on the trip, her teammates Wally and Ian.

 Could it be Wally?
 He was cocky and self-assured, with a bit of scruffy facial hair he was overly proud of.
 He did seem like the type to jerk off in a shared bathroom, but not really the type to be quiet about it.
 She’d once overheard him loudly bragging about getting head under the bleachers.
 He was so unashamed about everything, she couldn’t imagine him slowing down just because someone came in.